 • Add all other ingredients into the mixing bowl with the pasta.
 Toss until all of the ingredients are evenly coated with the pesto.

-• Serve immediately, garnished with fresh chopped parsley and black pepper, if desired.
+• Serve immediately, garnished with fresh chopped parsley or basil and black pepper, if desired.
 This pasta is great served warm, room temperature or chilled.
 Enjoy!

 Notes